janpolowinski/task-processing-unit-for-dswarm/README.md

 # if multiple projects deliver the mappings for the task
 prototype.projectIDs=9d6ec288-f1bf-4f96-78f6-5399e3050125,69664ba5-bbe5-6f35-7a77-47bacf9d3731

-# if an existing input should be utilised at input data model creation
+# if an existing input schema should be utilised at input data model creation
 prototype.inputSchemaID=Schema-cb8f4b96-9ab2-4972-88f8-143656199518

 # the output data model refers to the output schema as well